plumber-sc/plumber-sc/README.md

 # Plumber for Sitecore Commerce

-Plumber is a configuration viewer for Sitecore Commerce, a bit like `showconfig.aspx` in Sitecore but with built-in search capabilities.
+Plumber is a configuration viewer for Sitecore Commerce, a bit like `showconfig.aspx` in Sitecore but with a more visual interface and built-in search capabilities.

 ## What do you use it for?